ringcentral/ringcentral-embeddable/docs/README.md

-# RingCentral Web Widget
+# RingCentral Embeddable Voice

-RingCentral Web Widget is an out-of-the-box embeddable web application built using [RingCentral Widgets](https://github.com/ringcentral/ringcentral-js-widgets) library.
+RingCentral Embeddable Voice is an out-of-the-box embeddable web application built using [RingCentral Widgets](https://github.com/ringcentral/ringcentral-js-widgets) library.
 You can use it integrate RingCentral services to your web application with few codes.
 Get it online in [here](https://ringcentral.github.io/ringcentral-web-widget/).

 ## Table of Contents